Dixon Place: History

+Origins

 Dixon Place was founded in 1985 by Artistic Director Ellie Covan.
 After starting Dixon Place as a salon in her Paris apartment in the summer of 1985, Covan re-launched the endeavor in her East Village living room the following year.
 Her apartment was half of a storefront; she set up folding chairs for audiences and sold drinks and snacks to defray her expenses.

 After five years at the East Village location, Dixon Place needed to expand.
 In order to accommodate a growing audience, Dixon Place moved to a larger space on the Bowery in 1991.
 The loft also served as living space for Covan.

 Expanded programming, along with an increased staff and audience, prompted another move in 1999, when Dixon Place became the resident company at the Vineyard Theater's 26th Street space.
 Success in this professional environment led to the decision to secure a permanent home.
 In 2002, in partnership with a dedicated Board and a forward-thinking developer, Dixon Place purchased an industrial space on Chrystie Street in Lower Manhattan.
 After a six-year capital funding project, Dixon Place's laboratory theater and lounge, featuring expanded amenities for artists and audiences and new earned income for Dixon Place, had its grand opening in December 2009.

+Performances

+Many notable artists started their careers at Dixon Place.
+This includes Reno.